 Owned By: Town of Scituate

-Old Oaken Bucket Pond is one of two reservoirs on the First Herring Brook created by dams.
+Old Oaken Bucket Pond is one of two reservoirs on First Herring Brook created by dams.
 The Town of Scituate draws its municipal water from Old Oaken Bucket Pond.
-The upstream reservoir, simply known as the reservoir, feeds Old Oaken Bucket Pond downstream.
+First Herring Brook Reservoir, upstream, feeds Old Oaken Bucket Pond.

 Both ponds have fish ladders for herring at their dams.
 Unfortunately, the herring run is quite depleted, in part due to the competition for water in the summertime between man and nature.
-However the NSRWA and the Town of Scituate have been working together to improve streamflows, operate the fish ladders, and restore the fisheries at these sites.
+If managed well, there is enough water in the system for both humans and fish.
+The NSRWA and the Town of Scituate have been working together to improve streamflows, operate the fish ladders, and restore the fisheries at these sites.
 This restoration project will ensure adequate water supply for the town, while also supporting wildlife.

 How dear to this heart are the scenes of my childhood,